Case Instruction –

 Under the UFTA, a “creditor,” is defined as “a person who has a “claim.”
 A “claim” is defined to include a right to payment, whether or not that right is reduced to judgment, legal or equitable in nature, contingent, or disputed.
 Applying these definitions to the facts, the court found that Janet adequately presented a “claim” where she alleged she had a right to payment from Robert at the time of the transfers, both through her motion to reopen the divorce and her parallel civil action.
 The fact that her claims were disputed, unresolved, and not reduced to judgment did not prevent her from meeting the requisite definition of a “claim” to have standing as a creditor entitled to relief under the UFTA.

 WPI countered that an earlier Massachusetts case, Welford v.
 Nobrega, narrowed the definition of “creditor” such that Janet lacked standing.
 Welford v.
 Nobrega, 565 N.E.
 2d 1239, 30 Mass.
 App.
 Ct.
 92 (Mass.
 App.
 Ct.
 1991), aff’d, 586 N.E.2d 970, 411 Mass.
 798 (Mass.
 1992).
 In Welford, eleven years after the couple’s divorce, the ex-husband purchased a winning lottery ticket with his companion, and thereafter, transferred the winnings to a trust.
 The ex-wife claimed that she was entitled to an adjustment of alimony and support based on the winnings and sought to avoid the transfer to trust under the UFTA.
 The probate court sided with the ex-wife’s claim that the ticket proceeds were fraudulently transferred, but the Massachusetts Appeals court reversed.
-On appeal, the Appeals Court found that the ex-wife was not a creditor of her ex-husband under the UFTA entitled to relief.
+On appeal, the Appeals Court found that the ex-wife was not a creditor of her ex-husband under the UFTA and entitled to relief.
 While spouses may qualify as creditors with respect to transfers that occur when divorce is imminent, no Massachusetts case had allowed a divorced spouse creditor status when seeking modification of outstanding orders after the divorce became final.
 In order for the ex-wife to be a creditor of her ex-husband for her lifetime, special circumstances must exist unrelated to the prior marriage.

 Here, WPI is not alleged to have done anything wrong.
 In light of this decision, it seems prudent for donees to continue to closely scrutinize the circumstances in which large gifts are received, particularly in the context of a gift from a recently divorced donor.
 As the court did in this case, a donee may continue to look for so-called “badges of fraud” evidencing “circumstances so commonly associated with fraudulent transfers that their presence gives rise to an inference of intent.”
-Examples in this case included that Robert concealed assets from Janet during their divorce in his financial representations, and that he transferred substantially all of his assets to WPI making himself insolvent.
+Examples, in this case, included that Robert concealed assets from Janet during their divorce in his financial representations and that he transferred substantially all of his assets to WPI making himself insolvent.